Healthspan

 Definition

-Healthspan is the portion of life spent in generally good health, free from major chronic disease, disability, or loss of independence, emphasizing quality of life rather than total years lived.
-[1]
+Healthspan is the portion of life spent in generally good health, free from major chronic disease, disability, or loss of independence.
+The term emphasizes quality of life, preserved function, and the ability to live well, rather than total years lived alone.
+[1] [2]

 References